 Zoxide is small and focused, but it has costs worth understanding.

 It needs training time.
 A fresh install is useless.
-Zoxide gets better as you use it, with the real payoff arriving after a week or two of normal work.
+Zoxide improves as you use it, and the real payoff arrives after a week or two of normal work.

 Wrong matches happen.
 Early on,

 z configmight send you to~/old-project/configinstead of~/current-project/configbecause the old one has more history.
-The fix is to usezionce to pick the right directory, which bumps its score, or to use--removeto delete stale entries.It’s shell-coupled.
+Runzionce to pick the right directory and bump its score, or use--removeto delete stale entries.It’s shell-coupled.
 Zoxide works through shell hooks.
-If you use a terminal multiplexer or a non-interactive shell, some of the recording might miss.
-In practice this rarely matters, but worth knowing.
+A terminal multiplexer or a non-interactive shell may miss some navigations.
+This rarely matters in practice, but it’s worth knowing.

 The database can grow.
-Over years, your frecency database accumulates directories you no longer care about.
+Over the years, stale directories accumulate in your frecency database.
 Zoxide provides

 zoxide query -lto list ranked directories andzoxide removeto clean them out.
 I prune mine maybe once a year.It doesn’t work on fresh machines.
 Moving to a new laptop means starting from zero unless you copy over the database file.
 For most people that’s fine (rebuilding frecency is fast once you start working), but it’s a real cost.